Take The First Step Now

 These alternatives can reliably alleviate anxiety while reducing the associated hazards of Xanax and narcotics.
 Before starting any new prescription or other treatment modalities, speaking with a healthcare provider is essential.

 If you are struggling with drug use, the Rolling Hills Recovery Center (RHRC) can help.
-If you are having trouble with drug use, the Rolling Hills Recovery Center (RHRC) can help.
+If you are having trouble with drug use, Rolling Hills Recovery Center (RHRC) can help.

 We assist people dealing with all kinds of substances.
 This includes opioids, alcohol, benzodiazepines like Xanax, and other illegal or prescription drugs.